suffolklibraries/sljekyll/_events/ipswich-2018-06-02-crafty-collective.md

 breadcrumb: y
 ---

-Pick up some beautiful art and gifts from The Crafty Collective Ipswich.
+Pick up some beautiful Fathers' Day cards and gifts from The Crafty Collective Ipswich.
 Refreshments available.